Mabdel-03/9.520-The-Geometry-of-Grok/README.md

   frequency: 100  # Track every 100 epochs
 ```

-## 📈 Expected Results
+## Expected Results

-After running experiments, you'll be able to:
+After running experiments, you will be able to:

 1. **Visualize eigenvalue spectrum evolution** during grokking
 2. **Identify GOP signatures** that predict generalization
 3. **Compare dynamics** across different setups
-4. **Understand the geometry** of the memorization → generalization transition
+4. **Understand the geometry** of the memorization to generalization transition

-## 🔬 Research Questions
+## Research Questions

 This framework enables investigating: